- Skill Level:

 Meandering, narrow, fast, rocky, and wild, these are commonly used words when describing the float down the White River from Maple Ridge Road to Highway 112.
-Canoers and kayakers will discover a remote stream with long stretches of class 1 and 2 rapids and boulder gardens, and almost no development after the first two miles.
+Canoers and kayakers will discover a remote river with long stretches of class 1 and 2 rapids and boulder gardens, and almost no development after the first two miles.
 The river is frequently compared to the lower reaches of the Bois Brule, not only for the characteristics mentioned above, but also due to the 'silty' quality of the water and the similarities of the landscape.
 The banks are often steep cliffs of red clay with dense, overhanging brush and thickets.

 The river enters a narrow valley about 5 miles below the put-in, where steep, densely wooded slopes rise up just beyond both banks.
 The river twists and turns through the small valley almost all the way to the take-out.
 The lack of development and the dense forest creates a sense of remoteness that may be unmatched by any other river in Wisconsin.